m-kupiec/compendium-typescript/README.md

 > [TypeScript](https://www.typescriptlang.org/docs/handbook/2/modules.html)

 "Inside a script file variables and types are declared to be in the shared global scope, and it’s assumed that you’ll either use the `outFile` compiler option to join multiple input files into one output file, or use multiple `<script>` tags in your HTML to load these files (in the correct order!)." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/modules.html))

+#### `namespaces`

+"TypeScript has its own module format called `namespaces` which pre-dates the ES Modules standard.
+This syntax has a lot of useful features for creating complex definition files, and still sees active use in DefinitelyTyped.
+While not deprecated, the majority of the features in namespaces exist in ES Modules and we recommend you use that to align with JavaScript’s direction." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/modules.html))

 #### Using Types in Modules